Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

-Data sources specify the C# classes that implement the `IDataProvider <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website/DataProviders/IDataProvider.cs#L12>`_ interface, you can `create your own ones <custom-data-providers>`.
+Data sources specify the C# classes that implement the `IDataProvider <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website/DataProviders/IDataProvider.cs#L12>`_ interface, you can :ref:`create your own ones <custom-data-providers>`.
 They can provide data in any way you need: to load some objects, to take it from the web services (weather forecast?), or to return some hardcoded values.
 All the data sources that are used to process the particular request are grouped inside the endpoint.
-Endpoints process the requests and return response in Platformus-based web applications (as well as data sources, they specify C# classes that implement the `IRequestProcessor <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website/RequestProcessors/IRequestProcessor.cs#L12>`_ interface, and you can `create your own implementations <custom- request-processors>`_).
+Endpoints process the requests and return response in Platformus-based web applications (as well as data sources, they specify C# classes that implement the `IRequestProcessor <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website/RequestProcessors/IRequestProcessor.cs#L12>`_ interface, and you can :ref:`create your own implementations <custom-request-processors>`).
 We will see how this all works a bit later in this article.

 We have described and created the content (our post page object), we have also created the presentation for that content (our view).
 The last thing we must do to make it all work is to create the endpoint and the data source.